nanyangcn/rate-repository-app/README.md

 ### `yarn install`

-install node modules
+Install node modules

 ### `yarn start`

-start app
+Start app

+### `yarn test`

+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.